Medical Lab Technician (MLT) Schools

 With campuses in Folsom, Placerville, and Rancho Cordova, the MLT program at this California-based school leads to an associate of science (AS) degree in medical technology and can take anywhere between 18 to 24 months to complete.
 The first two semesters consist of didactic coursework followed by a semester of rotations, but these rotations do not align with the school’s typical fall/spring calendar.

-Ten med tech classes, including four practicums, are completed in the program.
-Sample courses include clinical microbiology; hematology; clinical chemistry; introduction to medical laboratory techniques and skin punctures; and urine and body fluid analysis.
+In all, ten med tech classes, including four practicums, are completed in the program.
+Sample courses include clinical microbiology, hematology, clinical chemistry, introduction to medical laboratory techniques and skin punctures, and urine and body fluid analysis.
 Folsom Lake’s MLT degree should help prepare students to sit for the national certifying exam available through the ASCP.

 • Location: Folsom, CA; Placerville, CA; Rancho Cordova, CA